The Complete Guide on How to Sell 2023

 You should make sure that you cover all of the lead’s requirements that were discussed, with particular attention paid to any mandatory ones.
 With features that are especially critical to the making the sale, you should get the prospect’s agreement that they are satisfied after showcasing that element – “Are you happy with how the sales forecasting works?”.

 At the end of the demonstration you should ask for feedback, and again do a trial close – “Can you see this CRM system working for you?”, or “How does this compare to other products that you’ve seen?”.

-You’ll probably not close with the prospect at this stage, however, a great sales demo will go great lengths to securing your business the deal even if you don’t exhaustively meet all of the lead’s requirements.
+You’ll probably not close with the prospect at this stage, however, a great sales demo will go to great lengths to secure your business the deal even if you don’t exhaustively meet all of the lead’s requirements.
 Your product features will become less important if the prospect believes you’re invested in helping them rather than just making the sale.

 The overcoming objections stage is about listening to the prospect’s concerns about the product or service after they have some knowledge of it.
 For example, they may say “It doesn’t do this”, or “it is more than I have budgeted”, or “I don’t like the way it handles this issue”.
 The role of the salesperson is to overcome or minimise those problems.